open-voice-interoperability/website/site/content/join/_index.md

 ---
-title: Our Coffee
+title: Join us
-type: join
-image: /img/join-jumbotron.jpg
+image: /img/aaron-huber-lnr-kngyj9g-unsplash.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their